holland-backup/holland/CONFIG.md

 filename                     = /var/log/holland/holland.log
 level                        = info
 ```
 This file is split up in a manner similar to /etc/my.cnf, but doesn't have nearly as many options.
 Most of the configuration is offloaded to other files.
 Since the [logging] section should be fairly self-explanatory, let's take a look at the [holland] section first.
-Here we where to look for installed plugins (plugin_dirs), the directory where backups will be placed (backup_directory), the backupsets which will be used (more than one can be specified), and the umask and path variables.
+Here we see where to look for installed plugins (plugin_dirs), the directory where backups will be placed (backup_directory), the backupsets which will be used (more than one can be specified), and the umask and path variables.
 /etc/holland/providers/*.conf
 The /etc/holland/providers directory contains configuration files for each different type of holland backup supported (mysqldump, lvm, xtrabackup, etc.).
 These files contain configuration information such as how to login to the database server along with default configuration options for each type.
 ```